-TIED FIRE AUTHORI es, Policies and Procedure Volume I UFA Board Administrative Code of Policies and Procedures Chapter 4 Financial Section 1 Management of Public Funds
+UNIFIED FIRE AUTHORITY Rules, Policies and Procedures Chapter 4 Financial Section 1 Management of Public Funds Chapter 4

 1.11.
 Refunds

 - 1.11.1.
 No refunds are to be issued out of depository accounts.
 These accounts are strictly for depositing of revenue and are not Imprest Funds. - 1.11.1.1.
 As a general rule, refunds should be issued through the established procedures as outlined in UFA Policies.
 Where special Refund Accounts exist, refunds must be in compliance with established procedures and subject to review by CFO or designee and authorized UFA personnel. - 1.11.1.2.
 Requests to establish Special Refund Accounts must be referred to the Chief Financial Officer for his/her review and recommendations.